input-output-hk/marconi/marconi-sidechain/README.md

 ### JSON-RPC API method examples

 All of the following example are actual results from the Cardano pre-production testnet.

+A script that runs these examples is in `marconi-sidechain/examples/run-pre-prod-queries`.

 #### echo